Updated June 20, 2018

 Physical Therapist Assistant

-During the fall semester, Hodges students in the School of Allied Health who are enrolled in the physical therapist assistant (PTA) program will participate in the Southwest Florida Free Pain Clinic, which is a ministry of Christian Medical Ministries (CMM).
+During the fall semester, Hodges students in the School of Health Sciences who are enrolled in the physical therapist assistant (PTA) program will participate in the Southwest Florida Free Pain Clinic, which is a ministry of Christian Medical Ministries (CMM).
 For four consecutive weeks, Dr. Cynthia Vaccarino, PTA program chair, will bring four students to the clinic to work with underprivileged individuals who cannot afford to pay for insurance.
 The clinic provides free medical care for those experiencing acute and chronic pain.

 While PTA students experience a “hands-on” learning atmosphere on campus, Vaccarino suggests that this type of experiential learning provides, “an eye-opening experience for our students.
 To be able to send our students out into the community to view and feel abnormal movement – that is the type of experience and instruction that cannot be found in the classroom.”